mefrraz/hattered/README.md

 # Hattered
 ## 🇬🇧 🇺🇸 English

 Hi guys!
-Welcome to **Hattered: The Pirate Bay Classic**, my first repository featuring a **megathread** with my favorite torrent and piracy-related sites, guides, and tools.
+Welcome to **Hattered**, my first repository featuring a **megathread** with my favorite torrent and piracy-related sites, guides, and tools.

 ---